 Attornment is essentially the flip side of “non-disturbance”, by which the tenant agrees that the lease will continue in effect following foreclosure, so the tenant will recognize (attorn to) the mortgagee or its successor in a foreclosure sale as the landlord under the lease.

 Generally, the landlord’s concern related to SNDA is to get the lease or the loan completed.
 Thus, the landlord will seek to get the SNDA signed at his earliest ability.

 For the tenant, it is a good idea to negotiate and insert the non-disturbance provision into a landlord’s form agreement.

 A holdover tenant is a tenant who remains in occupancy of the subject premise after the initial lease term and without the written consent of the landlord.
 Holdover provisions are enforceable and most commercial leases will have these to deal with holdover tenant.
 Double or triple rent provisions are generally acceptable as long as it bears a relationship to the landlord’s actual losses.

-Landlord usually will seek adequate default and remedy provision to reduce losses when a tenant fails to pay.
-The followings are some common defaulting events in the lease:
+Landlords usually will seek adequate default and remedy provision to reduce losses when a tenant fails to pay.
+The following are some common defaulting events in the lease:

 - Failure to pay rent or other charges when due

 - Breach of other covenants under the lease

 - Repeated defaults under the same covenant or provision of the lease